 Have someone on your holiday list that is “all hat and no cattle”?
 Whether it’s a despised boss or an obnoxious nouveau riche uncle, the goal is to give them a nice steaming pile of holiday cheer… without them ever knowing it.
-The trick is to choose a wine that is mediocre, but has all the trappings of a top-notch luxury wine.
+The trick is to choose a mediocre wine but has all the trappings of top-notch luxury wine.

 Perception is everything for folks like this.
 Here are some ways wine is designed to seem expensive, even if it’s not:

 Make sure the bottle is heavy.
 People perceive heavier bottles as luxury goods.
 Also, Stay away from stelvin enclosures (aka screw caps) as well.
 The most important element is the label.
 It should be uncluttered and have a cream background.
 Some gold or embossed accents are a plus.